Skip to content

 Where Tray.ai wins

 • Beyond Salesforce.
 Most enterprises run mixed stacks.
-Tray.ai is built to orchestrate across them — not to pull everything back toward one vendor’s data model.
+Tray.ai is built to orchestrate across them — ERP, HRIS, data warehouse, billing systems — not to pull everything back toward one vendor’s data model.

 • Roadmap certainty.
-Tray.ai’s investment is product-led.
-Informatica’s roadmap within Salesforce — given the overlap with MuleSoft — is a real ongoing question.
+Tray.ai’s investment is product-led and clear.
+Informatica’s roadmap within Salesforce — given the significant overlap with MuleSoft — remains a genuine open question.

 Pricing reality